mgr32/PsISEProjectExplorer/README.md

 When you open a Powershell file in ISE, Project Explorer will automatically set its project root directory to the first parent directory of the opened file where a .psm1 file resides.
 If there's no .psm1 file in any parent directory, it will take the last parent containing .ps1 files.

 This is assuming you'll be working on a single Powershell module with subdirectories.
 When you load a file from another module (which is not a submodule of the current one), the root directory will be updated.
-Indexes for the previous module will not be deleted.
 If this is not enough for your work, please create an issue with a suggestion how to improve.

 ##### Why?